Diver communications: Voice communication protocol

-Underwater voice communication protocol is like radio communication protocol.
+Underwater voice communication protocol is like radiotelephony procedure.
 The parties take turns to speak, use clear, short sentences, and indicate when they have finished, and whether a response is expected.
 Like radio, this is done to ensure that the message has a fair chance of being understood, and the speaker is not interrupted.
 When more than one recipient is possible, the caller will also identify the desired recipient by a call up message, and will also usually identify themselves.
 The surface caller should also give the diver a chance to temporarily suspend or slow down breathing, or stop using noisy equipment, as breathing noise generated by gas flow through the inlet and bubble noise from the exhaust is often so loud that the message can not be heard over it.

 Hyperbaric speech distortion

 The process of talking underwater is influenced by the internal geometry of the life support equipment and constraints on the communications systems as well as the physical and physiological influences of the environment on the processes of speaking and vocal sound production.
 The use of breathing gases under pressure or containing helium causes problems in intelligibility of diver speech due to distortion caused by the different speed of sound in the gas and the different density of the gas compared to air at surface pressure.
 These parameters induce changes in the vocal tract formants, which affect the timbre, and a slight change of pitch.
 Several studies indicate that the loss in intelligibility is mainly due to the change in the formants.